How to Reset Task Manager Settings to Default

 Task Manager is a powerful Windows tool.
 It lets you monitor your PC’s performance, manage running apps, and see what’s happening with system processes.
 You can access it by pressing Ctrl+Shift+Esc.

-Resetting Task Manager puts all those customized settings back to how they were at the factory.
-This usually clears any unintended changes made since the last time it was reset.
+Resetting Task Manager restores all customized settings to their original factory defaults.
+This action clears unintended changes made since the last reset, ensuring Task Manager functions as it did when first installed.

 Reset Task Manager settings by clicking “Settings” in the bottom-left corner and then selecting “Reset all settings to default.”
 Alternatively, hold Ctrl + Shift + Alt while opening Task Manager for a quick reset.